C-4 (explosive): Detonation

 C-4 is very stable and insensitive to most physical shocks.
 C-4 cannot be detonated by a gunshot or by dropping it onto a hard surface.
 It does not explode when set on fire or exposed to microwaves.
 Detonation can be initiated only by a shockwave, such as when a detonator inserted into it is fired.

 When detonated, C-4 rapidly decomposes to release nitrogen, water and carbon oxides as well as other gases.
 The detonation proceeds at an explosive velocity of 8092 m/s.

 A major advantage of C-4 is that it can easily be molded into any desired shape to change the direction of the resulting explosion.
-C4 has high cutting ability.
-For example, the complete severing of a 36 cm deep I-beam takes between 680 and 910 g of C4 when properly applied in thin sheets.
+C-4 has high cutting ability.
+For example, the complete severing of a 36 cm deep I-beam takes between 680 and 910 g of C-4 when properly applied in thin sheets.

 Form

 Military grade C-4 is commonly packaged as the M112 demolition block.
 The demolition charge M112 is a rectangular block of Composition C-4 about 2 × 1.5 in and 11 in long, weighing 1.25 lb.
 The M112 is wrapped in a sometimes olive color Mylar-film container with a pressure-sensitive adhesive tape on one surface.

 The M112 demolition blocks of C-4 are commonly manufactured into the M183 "demolition charge assembly", which consists of 16 M112 block demolition charges and four priming assemblies packaged inside military Carrying Case M85.
 The M183 is used to breach obstacles or demolish large structures where larger satchel charges are required.
 Each priming assembly includes a 5 or 20 ft length of detonating cord assembled with detonating cord clips and capped at each end with a booster.
 When the charge is detonated, the explosive is converted into compressed gas.
 The gas exerts pressure in the form of a shock wave, which demolishes the target by cutting, breaching, or cratering.

-Other forms include the mine-clearing line charge and M18A1 Claymore Mine.
+Other forms include the mine-clearing line charge and M18A1 Claymore mine.